California in the American Civil War: Struggle for control of the militia

 In late 1861 a party of squatters sent up east of Waterloo which the courts decided that the land belong to man named Comstock, but they refused to leave.
 The Stockton Union Guard was called up by Sheriff Hook to help remove the squatters.
-The squatters were well know Confederate sympathizers.
+The squatters were well known Confederate sympathizers.
 They took positions up within the foundation walls of a brick barn and stated they would shoot anyone who tried to force them to leave.
 So on November 9, the militia left they're armory with each soldier given three rounds of ammunition and ordered to shoot to kill.
 When they got to the barn they found that the squatters already left, so the men returned home.

 After news of Fort Donelson's surrender reached Santa Clara in 1862, people celebrated by raising national flags and firing off anvils into the sky.
 Not everyone was happy, especially a woman named Mrs. Dr. Caldwell who raised a "black flag" over her house as a sign of disunion.
 This act caused a crowd of over 100 people to gather around and watch, while others joined Caldwell and took up positions in the house.
 The Santa Clara Light Infantry was called out and stationed in front of their armory watching the house and movements of the rebels.
 Marshal Fred Morris went to the house and told her to take the flag down but she refused.
 He then told her that she would not be protected if violence arose.
 She soon removed the flag and the other citizens dispersed without a shot being fired.
 Soldiers of the militia cheered as Mrs. Caldwell walked angrily towards the armory and threw the black flag at them.
 The flag was kept in their armory as a war trophy.